MetaGS: A Meta-Learned Gaussian-Phong Model for Out-of-Distribution 3D Scene Relighting: Method

-The intuition of \model{} is to disentangle the illumination components by interacting learnable Gaussian points with rays from both the viewer and the light source, which borrows strong physical priors from the Phong model.
-The Phong model is an extreme simplification of how light behaves on the object's surface, however, it is very efficient to compute.
-As discussed above, the Phong model simulates the ambient, diffuse, and specular lighting effects given a point light.
-It can be described as a function $f: \mathbb{R}^3 \rightarrow \mathbb R$ that takes a 3D point $\mathbf x: (x,y,z)$ as input and returns a real number which is the associated light intensity.
+Our \textit{\model{}} method leverages simple yet generalizable physical priors from the Blinn-Phong model~\cite{phong1998illumination}, which captures three fundamental components of light transport: ambient, diffuse, and specular reflections.
+The core idea is to disentangle these illumination components by learning the interactions between (i) the normal vectors of the Gaussian points, (ii) the viewing directions, and (iii) the ray direction from the point light.

+Specifically, the ambient component represents constant environmental illumination, simulating indirect scattering from surrounding surfaces to establish a baseline brightness level.
+The diffuse component, based on Lambertian law, describes light scattering in multiple directions from rough surfaces.
+The specular reflection is computed based on the angle between the light direction and the bisector ($\mathbf{h}$) between the viewing direction ($\mathbf{v}$) and the light direction ($\mathbf{l}$), with a shininess exponent that represents different degrees of glossiness.

-In \model{}, we extend the original 3DGS method by introducing the decoupled computation for different illumination components from the Phong model.
-Specifically, in addition to the basic attributes in 3DGS, including position $\mathbf x$, rotation $R$, scale $S$, opacity $\alpha$, and Spherical Harmonic (SH) coefficients $f$, each Gaussian point is further associated with a normal vector $\mathbf{n}$, a $3$-channel diffuse color ${k}_d$, and a $1$-channel specular coefficient $k_s$.
-The newly added attributes endow the model with a better understanding of the lighting effects, thereby facilitating the learning process of light-independent object geometries.
-The overall color of a Gaussian point is formed as:
+In \model{}, we extend the original 3DGS by introducing the decoupled computation for different shading components.
+As shown in \figref{sections/fig:model}, in addition to the basic Gaussian attributes (\textit{e.g.}, position $\mathbf x$, rotation $R$, scale $S$, opacity $\alpha$, and spherical harmonic coefficients $f$), each Gaussian point is further associated with a normal vector $\mathbf{n}$, a $3$-channel diffuse color ${k}_d$, and a $1$-channel specular coefficient $k_s$.
+The newly added attributes enhance the model's understanding of lighting effects, facilitating the learning process of light-independent object geometries.
+The overall color of a Gaussian point is determined by: